gillianconricode/proposal/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-The classmate I will be working with is Gillian Conricode.
+The classmate I will be working with is Shree Mahida.
-- Email: tui04203@temple.edu
+- Email: tuf16632@temple.edu
 - TA: Tamara Katic

 TODO, if applicable